ofnode/of/README.md

 Features
 --------

-* Compiling fully static 64bit Windows applications from Linux using MinGW-w64 compiler.
+* Fully static 64bit Windows applications from Arch Linux using MinGW-w64 compiler.

-* There's no source code provided for a few dependencies in original openFrameworks distribution, CrossOF is here to solve that with custom scripts.
+* Latest openFrameworks commits with dependencies and their sources.

 Limitations
 -----------
-<b>No sound and video support</b> due to closed-source FMOD and QuickTime used in  Windows related code of openFrameworks.

 <b>Arch Linux only</b>.
 Dependencies are tied to AUR and official repositories.

+<b>No sound and video</b>.
+Windows-related code of openFrameworks tied to closed-source FMOD and QuickTime.

-<b>Can't compile to Mac</b>.
-I have no Mac machine yet.
+<b>Can't compile to OSX</b>.
+I have no Mac yet.

 Compiling:
 ---------

-1) ./get
+<pre><h4>./get

-2) ./clone
+./clone

-3) ./compile
+./compile

-4) Open and compile <b>of.pro</b> with Qt Creator.
+Open and compile <b>of.pro</b> with Qt Creator.

-5) Include <b>of.pri</b> in your project.
+Include <b>of.pri</b> in your project.</h4></pre>
 See template project for example.